-Given at Barberton High School Wednesday, October 10, 2018 at 8:00 a.m. for sophomores and juniors.
-Deadline to register is September 10, 2018 to the Guidance Office.
+Given at Barberton High School Wednesday, October 14, 2020 at 8:00 a.m. for sophomores and juniors.
+Deadline to register is September 14, 2020 to the Guidance Office.

-COLLEGE CREDIT PLUSPROGRAM
+COLLEGE CREDIT PLUS PROGRAM

 Families that want their student to participate in the Post-Secondary (college classes in high school) Program must notify the Guidance Office of their intent by April 1st.
+A mandatory meeting will be set up by the Universities along with an agreement form.